Getting Started FAQs

 Apps has multiple resources students should browse through including Wikis, Blogs, and Journals.

 Allen Community College utilizes a textbook rental program to help reduce the cost to students.
 Some specialized courses require that students purchase their textbook.
-Full payment must be received in order for students to receive textbooks.
 Rental textbooks must be returned at the end of the semester or upon dropping a class or students will be assessed the current replacement cost of the books.
 All academic transcripts will be held until payment is received.
 You can pick up a textbook on either campus.
 Please call before you make a trip to the campus.
 Because we keep stock at both locations, a book may or may not be available.
-You may have your book mailed for a convenience fee.
+You may have your book mailed.
 To request this service, please call 785-654-2416.
 Click here to order your books.

 Payment may be made on or after the official registration day of the semester.
 Payment must be received one week prior to the start of classes.